Winter 2014 - January to April 2014 - Updated 2014-04-18 00:50 EDT

 We’ll look at the logging of

-logging goes to, and change it back.
+sshactivity.
+Then, we’ll change the file thatsshlogging goes to, and change it back.

-View the configuration file for rsyslog
+View the configuration file for rsyslog, find the RULES section, and

-section, and find the line dealing with the authpriv
+find the line dealing with the authpriv facility (the line that starts

-).
-Put this line into rsyslog_authpriv.txt
+with the word authpriv).
+Put this line into

 $ wc rsyslog_authpriv.txt